getkyo/kyo/README.md

 [![Discord](https://img.shields.io/discord/1087005439859904574)](https://discord.gg/KxxkBbW8bq)
 [![Version](https://img.shields.io/maven-central/v/io.getkyo/kyo-core_3)](https://search.maven.org/search?q=g:io.getkyo)

 Kyo is a toolkit for Scala development, spanning from browser-based apps in ScalaJS to high-performance backends on the JVM.
 It introduces a novel approach based on algebraic effects to deliver straightforward APIs in the pure Functional Programming paradigm.
-Unlike similar solutions, Kyo achieves this without inundating developers with esoteric concepts from Category Theory or using cryptic symbolic operators, resulting in a development experience that is both intuitive and robust.
+Unlike similar solutions, Kyo achieves this without inundating developers with concepts from Category Theory and avoiding the use of symbolic operators, resulting in a development experience that is both intuitive and robust.

 Drawing inspiration from [ZIO](https://zio.dev/)'s [effect rotation](https://degoes.net/articles/rotating-effects), Kyo takes a more generalized approach.
 While ZIO restricts effects to two channels, dependency injection and short-circuiting, Kyo allows for an arbitrary number of effectful channels.
 This enhancement gives developers greater flexibility in effect management, while also simplifying Kyo's internal codebase through more principled design patterns.